scci/security-employee-tracker/readme.md

 ## Contribute

-If you wish to submit enhancements, bug fixes and other changes, please submit a pull request **with test cases**.
+If you wish to submit enhancements, bug fixes and other changes, please submit a pull request.

 ## More Information